Scaling Welldoc’s Impact from Mobile-First to Platform-Agnostic Health Management

 3. Meet customer expectations by offering the anticipated web portal

-1. We studied past demographic and behavior reports and reviewed past user test session recordings.
+1. Analyzed past demographic reports and user testing recordings

 Second Design Iteration